linyife/linyife.github.io/research.md

 ## Ongoing Project

-- **Feasibility analysis of achieving net-zero emissions in Qinghai-Tibet Plateau**
+- **Improved Simulation and Assessment of an Integrated Model for the Formation and Transformation of Atmospheric Particulate Matter**

-  College of Engineering Undergraduate Research Project — Independently Completed
+  Undergraduate Thesis Project

-  *September 2024 - Now*
+  *September 2025 - Now*

-This project evaluates the potential for renewable energy based on the meteorological conditions of the Qinghai-Tibet Plateau.
-It constructs a mathematical model with the investment decision cost of the entire natural resources as the objective function, optimizes the energy structure, and forms a zero-carbon energy planning scheme for the Qinghai-Tibet Plateau.
-Additionally, it analyzes the environmental-economic-health effects of the zero-carbon planning.
+This project aims to address the significant biases in simulating key components of atmospheric particulate matter by mainstream air quality models.
+The core issue lies in the models' inadequate representation of the feedback effects among various processes in the formation and evolution of aerosols, such as new particle formation, inorganic and organic aerosol growth, and dry/wet deposition.
+These interactions are mediated by key particle properties like phase state, mixing state, hygroscopicity, and size distribution, which are often overlooked.
+This study will enhance the understanding of complex aerosol chemistry, provide support for the development of integrated atmospheric chemistry transport models, and ultimately contribute to more accurate air pollution forecasting and effective control strategies.

 <br>